tracy-tucker/using-hooks/all-md-notes.md/use-reducer.md

 `reducer` is a function that returns some state data, triggered by an action `type` `action` is an object that tells the reducer how to change the state.
 It must contain a `type` property, and it can contain an optional `payload` property.

-`userReducer` is usually preferable to useState when you have complex state logic and involves multiple sub-values or when the next state depends on the previous one.
+`useReducer` is usually preferable to useState when you have complex state logic and involves multiple sub-values or when the next state depends on the previous one.

 Here is an example: